OFS/ofs.github.io/docs/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001.md

 Pre-requisites:

 * This walkthrough requires a development environment.
-Refer to the [Walkthrough: Set Up Development Environment](https://ofs.github.io/ofs-2023.2/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs/#134-walkthrough-set-up-development-environment) Section for instructions on setting up a development environment.
+Refer to the [Set Up Development Environment](https://ofs.github.io/ofs-2023.3/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001/#134-walkthrough-set-up-development-environment) Section for instructions on setting up a development environment.

 * This walkthrough uses a FIM design that has had a Hello FIM module added to it.
-Refer to the [Walkthrough: Add a new module to the OFS FIM](https://ofs.github.io/ofs-2023.2/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs/#412-walkthrough-add-a-new-module-to-the-ofs-fim) section for step-by-step instructions for creating a Hello FIM design.
+Refer to the [Add a new module to the OFS FIM](https://ofs.github.io/ofs-2023.3/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001/#412-walkthrough-add-a-new-module-to-the-ofs-fim) section for step-by-step instructions for creating a Hello FIM design.
 You do not need to compile the design in order to simulate.

 Steps: